Izanagi95/Izanagi95/README.md

 **Learning by doing**: Every hackathon, every project is a step forward

-**Sharing knowledge**: From junior devs to enterprise clients — I’ve got your back
+**Sharing knowledge**: From junior devs to enterprise clients, I’ve got your back